 Nathalie Neumann, a dietetic student from Germany, has been on a journey to discover the differences between German and American dietetic practices.

-Neumann spent the month of April in Ames taking part in the Wimpfheimer-Guggenheim Global Nutrition Exchange, a pilot grant organized through the Academy of Nutrition and Dietetics Foundation and funded by Alice Wimpfheimer-Guggenheim.
+Neumann spent the month of April in Ames taking part in the Wimpfheimer-Guggenheim Global Nutrition Exchange, a pilot grant organized through the Academy of Nutrition and Dietetics Foundation and funded by Alice A. Wimpfheimer, MS, RDN, CDN.
 The goal of the program is to build a global coalition of practitioners and organizations.

 Iowa State University’s Dietetic Internship Program was selected to host Neumann during her time in Ames.

 “We were thrilled to be selected as the pilot site for the first Global Nutrition Exchange,” said Erin Bergquist, senior clinician with the Dietetic Internship Program.
 “Our program has a strong commitment to engage in international nutrition.
 We’ve partnered with Alice Wimpfheimer and the Academy Foundation in the past and have always found it to be a valuable partnership.”

 During her time in Iowa, Neumann visited a variety of settings where dietitians practice to experience what they do and to see how American dietetic practices differ from those in Germany.
 She spent time with ISU Dining, ISU Extension and Outreach, Mary Greeley Medical Center, Green Hills Retirement Community, Des Moines Public Schools, Women, Infants and Children (WIC) program, Hy-Vee, and the Iowa Academy of Nutrition and Dietetics during Legislative Day.

 Nicole Tramp, lecturer with the Dietetic Internship Program, said she chose the locations based on the three main rotations in which Iowa State’s dietetic interns participate – community nutrition, foodservice management and medical nutrition therapy.